lucasvegi/Elixir-Refactorings/README.md

   This refactoring not only improves the readability of ``ticket_booking/5``, but also enables more code reuse, since ``report/1`` may eventually be called by other functions in the codebase.

+* __Side-conditions:__
+  * The name and arity of extracted function created in this refactoring (*e.g.*, `report/1`) must not conflict with the name of any other function already defined or imported by the refactored module;

+  * The extracted sequence of expressions must not make recursive calls to the original function;

+  * The extracted sequence of expressions must not be originally included in a ``guard`` sequence;

+  * The extracted sequence of expressions must not be originally part of a pattern;

+  * The extracted sequence of expressions must not be originally within a ``macro`` definition.

+  These side conditions are based on definitions provided by members of the RefactorErl project, as described in the following link: [[1]](http://pnyf.inf.elte.hu/trac/refactorerl/wiki/RefactoringSteps)

 [▲ back to Index](#table-of-contents)
 ___